FrendsPlatform/FrendsTemplates/Templates/ERPs/Dynamics365/Dynamics products and prices to Shopify/long-description.md

 The template either inserts or updates products in Shopify, depending on whether any products with the same title are found.
 As the title is not necessarily unique, the process then checks for a matching Shopify stock keeping unit (SKU).
 This approach is used because the API does not support direct searches using the SKU.

 The template does not consider different product categories or variants.
-It inserts a new product with a single variant, using the Dynamics product number as the SKU.
+It inserts a new product with a single variant, assigning the Dynamics product number as the SKU.

 Any discounts, taxes, and additional charges are excluded from the template.